mvhirsch/api-docs/01-overview/filters.md

 # Filters

-Filters are a way to refine item listing results based on one or more conditions.
+Filters are a way to refine listing results based on one or more conditions.

 ### How to use

-Adding a filter you have to use the query param key `filters` using the following format `filters[column-name][operator]=value`.
+To add a filter you have to use the query param key `filters` with the following format: `filters[column-name][operator]=value`

 Example:
-Fetching all customers from United States
+Fetching `customers` from United States

 `api/1.1/tables/customers/rows?filters[country][eq]=us`